-Note: Real effective exchange rates are assumed to remain constant at the levels prevailing during May 4-June 1, 2015.
+Note: Real effective exchange rates are assumed to remain constant at the levels prevailing during July 27-August 24, 2015.
 Economies are listed on the basis of economic size.
 The aggregated quarterly data are seasonally adjusted.
-Lithuania is now included in the euro area.
-Lithuania was previously included in the other advanced economies.
+Data for Lithuania are included in the euro area aggregates but were excluded in the April 2015 World Economic Outlook (WEO).

-- 1/ Difference based on rounded figures for both the current and April 2015 WEO forecasts. - 2/ The quarterly estimates and projections account for 90 percent of the world purchasing-power-parity weights. - 3/ Includes Lithuania, which joined the euro area in January 2015. - 4/ Excludes the G7 (Canada, France, Germany, Italy, Japan, United Kingdom, United States) and euro area countries. - 5/ The quarterly estimates and projections account for approximately 80 percent of the emerging market and developing economies. - 6/ For India, data and forecasts are presented on a fiscal year basis and GDP from 2011 onward is based on GDP at market prices with FY2011/12 as a base year. - 7/ Indonesia, Malaysia, Philippines, Thailand, Vietnam. - 8/ Simple average of prices of U.K. Brent, Dubai Fateh, and West Texas Intermediate crude oil.
-The average price of oil in U.S. dollars a barrel was \$96.25 in 2014; the assumed price based on futures markets is \$58.87 in 2015 and \$64.22 in 2016.
+1 Difference based on rounded figures for both the current, July 2015 WEO Update, and April 2015 World Economic Outlook forecasts.
+2 Excludes the G7 (Canada, France, Germany, Italy, Japan, United Kingdom, United States) and euro area countries.

+3 For India, data and forecasts are presented on a fiscal year basis and GDP from 2011 onward is based on GDP at market prices with FY2011/12 as a base year.

+4 Indonesia, Malaysia, Philippines, Thailand, Vietnam.

+5 Simple average of prices of U.K. Brent, Dubai Fateh, and West Texas Intermediate crude oil.
+The average price of oil in U.S. dollars a barrel was \$96.25 in 2014; the assumed price based on futures markets is \$51.62 in 2015 and \$50.36 in 2016.